emredagli/physics-constants-explorer/research/README.md

 	{ 2.082670(47) e+56 } [ kg·m³/s⁴ ] = 3⋅c⁶ / (2⁹⋅π⁵⋅G)
 ```

-Note that: "G" the Newtonian constant of gravitation increased the resultant expression uncertainty!
+Note that: "G" the Newtonian constant of gravitation (represented as $\gamma$ on the problem) increased the resultant expression uncertainty!

 ## 4 Experiments

 After executing enough runs on the other physical constants, it is time to experiment on measured but not theoretically-proofed constants.

-The script "[experiments.sh](script/experiments.sh)" is used on the experiments listed on this section.
+The script ([experiments.sh](script/experiments.sh)) is used on the experiments listed on this section.

 Note: The script was executed on the project's root folder: